 We aim to provide umpires for each game at the AAA, Minors, Majors, Juniors and Seniors levels – this is more than 150 games in a typical season!
 In the 2019 Fall season, we introduced plate umpiring for Junior umpires at the AA level.
 Each season we seek to cover all games with two umpires (except AA where we just provide a plate umpire), but we often fall short due to a lack of available umpires.
 Additional umpires are needed to ensure the best experience possible for the players by getting as close to 100% coverage as we can.
 We typically have a mix of adult umpires whose kids have completely “aged-out” of Little League, some adult umpires who currently have kids of various ages in the FHLL, and former players (and/or current FHLL Juniors).
 We always need more folks willing to get trained and work games.

 There is nothing we like better than to see young graduates of FHLL “giving back” to the league by stepping up to umpire the younger kids’ games.
 We accept young volunteers age12 and older for training, and they are usually restricted to working the bases (until age 15).
 Junior umpires start off working AAA and Minors games, but can move up to working Majors games after they gain experience and demonstrate necessary skills and knowledge.
 Junior umpires begin their plate umpiring experience working either AA or AAA games.
-The league offers compensation ($25 for bases, $35 for plate) for Junior Umpires for each game, with games usually taking about two and a half hours.
+The league offers compensation for Junior Umpires for each game, with games usually taking about two and a half hours.
 We always attempt to pair Junior Umpires with an adult FHLL Umpire.